What is a personal data breach?

 How can we help?

-Our Data Breach Response Team has extensive experience of assisting clients with various types and severities of data breaches – some of which have occurred on a cross-jurisdictional basis, and some of which have been caused by the organisation’s service providers.
+Our Data Breach Response lawyers have extensive experience of assisting clients with various types and severities of data breaches – some of which have occurred on a cross-jurisdictional basis, and some of which have been caused by the organisation’s service providers.

 If you have a notifiable personal data breach, you only have 72 hours from becoming aware of the breach to inform the ICO.
 This means that your staff need to be able to act quickly, and a procedure outlining the process for dealing with a breach will assist with this.
 We regularly assist clients in preparing and implementing personal data breach policies and procedures within their organisations.